 better in class discussions.

-material in this chapter offers them a first look at
+in this chapter offers them a first look at real-world

-students to take on a wide variety of enrichment and
+take on a wide variety of enrichment and independent

-independent practice activities that will put them in
+practice activities that will put them in contact with

-contact with people in the business world and allow
+people in the business world and allow them to observe

-them to observe the daily practices that lead to success.
+the daily practices that lead to success.
+Be sure they

-Be sure they have the opportunity to present written
+have the opportunity to present written summaries of

-summaries of their findings and let them share what
+their findings and let them share what they observed

 Have gifted students work in small